jmoenig/Snap/DEVLOG.md

     * prefixing a default text value in the slot-type dialog with dollar-underscore tags it as translateable selector
     * support translating custom drop-downs by prefixing items with "$_"
 * **Notable Changes:**
+    * drawing a dot when moving zero steps now observes the flat-line-ends settings and draws a centered square or rhombus the size of current pen and in its direction
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming
     * the metaprogramming getter for "translations" block attribute selector now always returns a list